Brattleboro, Vermont: Home to Delicious Food, Stunning Scenery, and Rich Community

 On Saturday afternoon, we spent our time exploring the greenery that surrounds the town.
 This included the acclaimed and historic Harris Hill Ski Jump.

-We also stopped by the West Dummerston Covered Bridge where some people were cooling off in the river.
-Wild Carrot Farm wasn’t too far from there so we stopped by to see where all of this delicious food was being grown.
+We also stopped by the West Dummerston Covered Bridge, where some people were cooling off in the river.
+Wild Carrot Farm wasn’t too far from there, so we stopped by to see where this delicious food was being grown.

 River View with a Brew

-After our outdoor adventures, we made our way to Whetstone Station Restaurant and Brewery.
+After our outdoor adventures, we went to Whetstone Station Restaurant and Brewery.
 This riverside eatery has delectable pub food and outstanding craft beers.
-Some of their own craft beers include the Whetstoner Session IPA, Midnight VT Black IPA, Penguin Porter, and Born 2 Run Blood Orange Goose.

 Dinner by the Riverside

 Not only was the food next level- so was the view.
-It’s a spectacular setting on two floors, check out the upstairs area for sure.
+It’s a spectacular setting on two floors; check out the upstairs area.

-Those dining at Whetstone have the choice of eating inside with a view of the Connecticut River, or outside on the deck.
+Those dining at Whetstone can eat inside with a view of the Connecticut River or outside on the deck.

 A Jazzy Way to End the Night

-Following our tasty dinner, we were able to wind down and relax to live jazz music at the Vermont Jazz Center.
+Following our tasty dinner, we could wind down and relax to live jazz music at the Vermont Jazz Center.

 We were honored to watch the Immanuel Wilkins Quartet perform, which consisted of four ever-so-talented young musicians.

-We were accompanied by many other audience members, and we were once again able to see how art and music had brought the community together as one.
+Many other audience members accompanied us, and we were once again able to see how art and music had brought the community together as one.

 People danced in their seats, swayed back and forth, and even played along to the music on their knees as if they were drumming in the quartet themselves.